easyadin/New-Page-Solution-Assessment/README.md

 # New-Page-Solution-Assessment
 New Page solution Asessment

-The reposition is a solution to an assessment for Angular-Ionic Developer position at NewPage Solutions.
+The repository is a solution to an assessment for Angular-Ionic Developer position at NewPage Solutions.

 # TO RUN THE APP